-Alyssa continues to teach at Stanford Business School and has recently been named Adjunct Professor of Entrepreneurship at the University of Chicago’s Booth Business School.
-She also serves as a gubernatorial appointee to the Illinois Housing Development Authority board.
-When not immersed in business and civic life, Alyssa loves to run track, do yoga, ski fast, and try as hard as possible to decipher a slider from a curveball from her husband, 1990 MLB World Series champion and partner at X10 Capital, Hal Morris.
+When not immersed in business and civic life, Alyssa loves to Peloton, do yoga, ski fast, and try as hard as possible to decipher a slider from a curve ball from her husband, 1990 MLB World Series champion and current partner at X10 Capital, Hal Morris.
 Alyssa and Hal are the proud parents of Audrey Margaret Morris and Henriette Daniella Morris.

 There will be no end to the curveballs that life throws.
 As soon as you feel comfortable, another setback or new challenge will arise.
 Alyssa Rapp is driven to help people like her—the doers, those who keep swinging—seek to succeed in both life and career.
 Every challenge is an opportunity, are you making the most of yours?Sign Up